 Year 10 – 11

-- Realities of Parenthood – Suitable for either year 10 or 11, this workshop often includes a Question and Answer session with a new parent who will bring along their baby or toddler to the session.
-Details on what to expect during pregnancy as well as the lifestyle changes faced by new parents gives the young people insight on the true experience of parenthood, not the glamorised or heavily edited ‘reality’ of tv programmes or magazines.
+- Realities of Parenthood – Suitable for either year 10 or 11, this workshop provides details on what to expect during pregnancy as well as the lifestyle changes faced by new parents.
+It gives young people insight on the true experience of parenthood, not the glamorised or heavily edited ‘reality’ of tv programmes or magazines.
 Myth busting of financial implications for young parents and the stress and strain of caring for a baby on relationships (including friendships) are core to this lesson.

 † http://www.barnardos.org.uk/involve_us_respect_us_web.pdf ‘Involve us, respect us: Engaging young people in relationships and sex education’, Barnardo’s, Accessed 17th September 2018

 Request information on BigTalk Education's services for your school

 Introduction to age appropriate RSE

 Our guide to high quality, age appropriate Relationship & Sex Education for your child, helping you know what to expect from us.

 Children want their parents to be the first people to talk to them about growing up, sex and relationships.
 Yet many parents say they lack confidence to answer their children's questions frankly, Schools are there to help, and BigTalk Education are here to support Schools and Teachers.
 Members of the BigTalk Team can come into School for a part or whole day, ensuring your children (and you as parents) are well educated to keep them safe, healthy and happy!
 Find out more >

 BigTalk Education's RSE Lessons for Life